Today's Bible Reading: 2 Corinthians 4

 Reflecting and Thinking

 God has mercifully included us in his plan and given us places and opportunities of service.
 Paul in today's text is thinking specifically about his own apostolic ministry, but the principles he sets forth are true for every Christian.
 Every Christian has a ministry from God.
 Our ministry is designed to encourage us in difficult days.
 We are called to consistent Christian testimony without deception or distortion.
 Because we serve with God's power, we are not responsible for the results.
 Still, our hearts hurt when the gospel is not clearly seen by those to whom we speak.
 This veiling is the result of Satan's work, blinding unbelievers to such an extent that they cannot see light!

 When we try to overcome the blindness of the world by focusing attention on things visible (like us), we unwittingly buy into Satan's deception.
 No!
 We must continue to preach Jesus Christ as Lord, because God is powerful enough by his Word to make light shine in darkness, even as the light has shined in our lives through Christ.
 The most powerful ministry of the knowledge of Christ keeps the focus on the treasure and not on the clay jar.
 This focus makes it clear that the real power is from God and is not centered in human beings or human efforts.

 Paul is in a delicate position as he writes to the Corinthians.
-In the first letter, he had addressed several problems that had arisen as a result of their desire to be men-followers.
+In the first letter, he had addressed several problems that had arisen, the result of their desire to be men-followers.
 The last thing he wants now is to resolve the conflict with his opponents by urging the Corinthians to follow him rather than the false teachers and false apostles.
 To put the focus on Paul and his ministry would undo much of the foundation he had carefully built in his personal presence and ministry and in his first letter.